 The Remote Collector (aka the “RC”) is a virtual appliance that is (optionally) deployed separately from the D42 main appliance (aka Device42 “MA”).
 It is sent autodiscovery jobs and controlled from the MA, executing those jobs remotely.
-All auto-discovery jobs, including Power SNMP jobs [v14+] are supported and can be run remotely on an RC! [note Windows discovery requires that at least one Windows Discovery Service (“WDS”) instance is deployed]
+All auto-discovery jobs, including Power SNMP jobs [v14+] are supported and can be run remotely on an RC!
+[Please note: Windows discovery requires at least one Windows Discovery Service (“WDS”) instance be deployed].

-You may configure an unlimited number of RC appliances as needed to suit your environment.
-The Remote Collector allow users to perform SNMP, IPMI, hypervisor and other auto discoveries across networks with only https access, and without needing to open numerous ports up across segments.
+You may configure an unlimited number of remote collector appliances as needed across your environment.
+RCs facilitate SNMP, IPMI, hypervisor and other auto discoveries across networks with only https access required, eliminating the need to open numerous ports up across network segments.

 Installation and Configuration

-To download the Remote Collector, head to our Auto-Discovery tools download page.; Click the Download button under “D42 Remote Collector”, which is at the top of the page.
+To download the Remote Collector, head to our Auto-Discovery tools download page.; Click the Download button under “D42 Remote Collector”, which should be found at the top of the page.

-A virtual appliance image is available for all major hypervisors.
-Deploy the VM image to your hypervisor, and proceed to login through the console or via ssh on port 22.
+Deploy the VM image to your hypervisor, boot it, and log in using the VM console or via SSH, Port 22.
 The default credentials for the Remote Collector are:

 username: client password: device42